 Cambridgeshire Trading Standards were proud to introduce the country’s first ever No Cold Calling Zone in St Ives in 2001.

-The original campaign ‘Good Neighbours Stop Rogue Traders’ was started by the Chartered Trading Standards Institute but in Cambridgeshire we want to encourage communities to adopt Good Neighbours schemes are not limited to stopping rogue traders.
+The original campaign ‘Good Neighbours Stop Rogue Traders’ was started by the Chartered Trading Standards Institute.
+In Cambridgeshire we want to encourage communities to adopt Good Neighbours schemes that are not limited to stopping rogue traders.
 Good Neighbours can offer so much more.

 As before, our Community Protection Team can support local people who wish to introduce and coordinate a Good Neighbours scheme.
-We can provide the door stickers to deter unsolicited doorstep callers and leaflets and posters etc. but we really hope that communities will develop their own materials or activities bespoke to the community.
+We can provide the door stickers to deter unsolicited doorstep callers and leaflets and posters etc. But we really hope that communities will develop their own materials or activities bespoke to the community.
 The Community Protection team see Good Neighbours as being about helping communities to help themselves in the most appropriate way possible.
 As such we look forward to hearing from you and having a chat about what we can do to support you to build a Good Neighbours scheme in your community.
 It may be about stopping rogues.
 Or it may be about something else.